Rebecca-Stone/Interview-prep/README.md

 Until that point in the execution is reached the variable has its _default_ initialization (`undefined` for a variable declared using `var`, otherwise uninitialized).

-Note:
-: Conceptually variable hoisting is often presented as the interpreter "splitting variable declaration and initialization, and moving (just) the declarations to the top of the code".
+**Note Conceptually variable hoisting is often presented as the interpreter "splitting variable declaration and initialization, and moving (just) the declarations to the top of the code".**

 Below are some examples showing what can happen if you use a variable before it is declared.